ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 `select_parents` returns an array with two solutions representing the selected parents.

 First, an array `probabilities` is computed by dividing the fitness of every individual in the population by the sum of fitnesses of all individuals (`total_fitness`).
-Hence, the addition of all the probabilities should be close to 1.
+If `total_fitness` becomes zero, i.e. all individuals in the current population are unfeasible, then the probability assigned to each individual will be the same.
+In both cases, the addition of all probabilities will be close to 1.

 Once probabilities are calculated, two parents have to be selected.
 For selecting each of both parents, a random number is generated in the range $[0, 1)$ through `random.uniform(0, 1)`.